 “Even the great get greater by doing more of it” –Colleen Wainwright

-It takes at least 36 hours for an infectious disease to spread through our borders.
+It takes only about 36 hours for an infectious disease to spread through our borders.
 Nigeria is vulnerable to these health threats because of our tropical climate, high population density, and constant movement across borders.
-Preparing for the next outbreak or public health emergency involves securing our points of entries (our seaports, airports and ground crossings).
+Preparing for the next outbreak or public health emergency involves securing our points of entry (our seaports, airports and ground crossings).
 This cannot be done in silos.
 Cross-sector and cross-border collaborations along with strong emergency management structures and systems are crucial to improving Nigeria’s health security.

 Building on the successes and lessons we learned from the first phase of this project, the second phase, putting the PHECPs to use, required us to build more capacity to scale the project and add 3 new points of entry, making 13 locations total: